Rules for Euchre

 - You must follow the suit that was led if you can

-- If you don't have the suit, you may play any card
+- If you cannot follow suit, you may play any card

-- The highest card of the led suit wins the trick, unless someone has trumped
+- The highest card of the led suit wins the trick, unless someone plays trump

 - The highest trump card always wins

-- The winner of the trick leads the next card
+- The winner of each trick leads the next card

 Scoring

-Points are awarded based on who chose trump (the makers) and how many tricks they take:
+Points are awarded based on who chose trump (the makers) and how many tricks they win:

 - Makers take 3-4 tricks: 1 point